-They met this month to discuss and agree the framework that will support CAPS as the industry standard for connecting data through the repairer supply chain at every stage of the claims process.
+They met this month to discuss and agree on the framework that will support CAPS as the industry standard for connecting data through the repairer supply chain at every stage of the claims process.
 The discussion focused on building a platform that will support the industry for the long term, in particular in terms of data integrity, security and visibility, as well as ensuring that all parties have a voice in the evolution of the CAPS system.

-Agreement was reached on the structure and governance of the core National Advisory Council, as well as on the format for engaging with the large number of other organisations involved in the insurance claims process that have an interest in connecting to the CAPS platform.
+An agreement was reached on the structure and governance of the core National Advisory Council, as well as on the format for engaging with a large number of other organisations involved in the insurance claims process that have an interest in connecting to the CAPS platform.
 This will be through a series of specialist sub-working groups, similar to the industry structure in the US around the CIECA standard for data security and transfer, and will be tailored to the specific requirements of the UK market.

 Delegates outlined key priorities for CAPS moving forwards, including how CAPS will support an industry that is shifting to a ‘self-service’ model, where motorists use apps and online software to access each stage of the claims process, and the impact this will have on data security and integrity.

 The CAPS Council was established to be both independent and inclusive in order to ensure that the technology serves the best interests of the industry and evolves to meet the changing requirements of all parties in the supply chain, ultimately enabling the best service to the end user customer.